RumeelHussainbnb/CoreDAODocs/docs/FAQs/validator-faqs.md

 - **Consensus address**: the validator address you set when you initialized your validator full node.
 - **Fee address**: the address used to collect commission fees.
 - **Commission**: revenue is split between the validator and its delegators, with the commission determining what percentage of delegator revenue is taken by the validator as compensation.
 - **Total deposit**: the refundable CORE deposit locked up while performing validator services.
-On testnet, the minimum amount is **10,000 CORE**.
-Whereas, on the mainnet the minimum amount is **10,00 tCORE**.
+On testnet, the minimum amount is **10,000 tCORE**.
+Whereas, on the mainnet the minimum amount is **10,000 CORE**.
     1. Once you've entered the required information, select **register** to register as a validator.
     2. A quick way to check that you've successfully registered your full node as a validator is to open the log file and search for the error message "**unauthorized validato**r".
 This error occurs when this node is registered as a validator but not yet elected to the validator set.